Frequently Asked Questions

 7. I’d like to apply for scholarship funds.
 How do I do this?
 How do scholarship funds work?

 Under our Registration & Fees page, you will find a section regarding scholarships.
 Several named scholarship are awarded each year.
-Please review the criteria listed for the scholarship, indicate which scholarships you would like to be considered for, and provide a brief paragraph about what makes you an ideal candidate.
-We also offer general scholarship funds awarded in $100 increments based on need and merit, as determined by the co-directors.
+Please review the criteria listed for the scholarships, indicate which scholarships you would like to be considered for, and provide a brief paragraph about what makes you an ideal candidate.
+We also offer general scholarship funds awarded in $100 increments based on need and merit, as determined by the director.
 There will be an opportunity to select General Scholarship funds on the application and a space to provide a brief paragraph regarding financial need.

 We are able to offer scholarships to non-credit conference attendees only.